Documentation

 The initialization step is not required when upgrading SFTPPlus.
 It will not overwrite the configuration file, SSH keys, and SSL keys and certificates, if existing.
 In the case that you want to generate a new configuration, manually remove the existing files first.

+After initializing the configuration, you need to configure the operating system user and group to be used by SFTPPlus.
 For improved security, SFTPPlus is started by default under a regular account.
 This requires a dedicated operating system account to be created.

 In the following examples, we use the default configuration value of